Management (MGMT)

 MGMT 30500 Data-Driven Management Decisions (NLA)

-Managers are frequently given business advice whose validity is seldom questioned.
-This course sheds light on this process by helping students develop solid analytic practices using data from surveys and interviews.
-The goal is to improve students' ability in assessing the quality of knowledge derived from management research.
-Students evaluate the validity of managerial reports, learn to exercise caution in accepting research conclusions, get experience with basic analytic techniques, and craft stories based on data they have analyzed.
+Explores development of solid analytic practices using data from surveys and interviews.
+Students develop ability to assess the quality of knowledge derived from management research, evaluate the validity of managerial reports, learn to exercise caution in accepting research conclusions, get experience with basic analytic techniques, and craft stories based on data analyzed.
 Prerequisites: MGMT 20600; MATH 14400, MATH 14500, or PSYC 20700.
 (S)

 MGMT 31200 Leadership and Collaboration (LA)

-This course focuses on the nature of leadership and power dynamics in modern organizations.
-This course develops students' abilities to create and use sources of power and to create a climate for leadership and change.
-In addition, the course provides a survey of methods to sustain and develop both personal and organizational power, including the network-building and conflict-handling skills needed to manage the increasingly pluralistic interests found in organizations.
-This course develops students' abilities to motivate human resources, facilitate team building, and guide organizational change.
+Focuses on the nature of leadership and power dynamics in modern organizations.
+Develops students' abilities to create and use sources of power and to create a climate for leadership and change.
+Survey of methods to sustain and develop both personal and organizational power, including the network-building and conflict-handling skills needed to manage the increasingly pluralistic interests found in organizations.
+Develops students' abilities to motivate human resources, facilitate team building, and guide organizational change.
 Prerequisites: MGMT 20600 or both PSYC 31600 and PSYC 33400.
-(F,Y)
+(F)

 MGMT 34000 Human Resource Management (NLA)

-This survey course provides an overview of human resource policies and procedures within the context of managerial decision making in organizations.
+Provides an overview of human resource policies and procedures within the context of managerial decision making in organizations.
 Primary topics include human resource planning and analysis, equal employment opportunity, staffing, human resource development, compensation and benefits, health and safety, and labor-management relations.
-Prerequisites: Three courses in business or social sciences; junior standing.
+Challenges beliefs regarding organizational policies based on personal experiences and exposure.
+Examines a variety of perspectives to support a more complete picture of factors that must be considered in developing organizational human resource management policies.
+Prerequisites: Three courses in business or social sciences.
 (Y)

 MGMT 34500 Operations Management (NLA)